trobz/openerp-web-unleashed/README.md

         /*
-         * The view is ready to be used, called by listening to OpenERP View "view_loaded" event *
+         * The view is ready to be used, called by a listener on
+         * OpenERP View "view_loaded" event
+         *
          *  @param {Object} data
          *    View configuration object: